Pleb5/satshoot/README.md

 In spite of the number of Bitcoiners increasing every year, it is still hard to find a trusty friend who is willing to help the Bitcoiner.
 Even if there is one, they often lack the time to help.

-Fiat companies cannot properly fulfill this role because of government compliance risk.
+Fiat companies alone cannot fulfill this role because of government compliance risk.
 Privacy is basically impossible.
-Surveillance capitalism doesn't serve customers, it exploits them.
-They have hidden motives to spread FUD about projects that jeopardize their profits and make their clients helpless by locking them in their proprietary solutions.
+Surveillance capitalism often leads to exploitation of customers.
+Lots of companies have hidden motives to spread FUD about projects that jeopardize their profits and make their clients helpless by locking them in their proprietary solutions.

 There is also volunteer help in different chat groups such as Telegram and Discord.
 These groups are filled with scammers and there are numerous scam groups lurking on newbie Bitcoiners trying to learn.
  Additionally, Telegram and other messaging apps are not properly decentralized and the user-experience is not customized to the troubleshooting use-case.